imdhemy/laravel-in-app-purchases/CONTRIBUTING.md

 Once you start yo write code and created a feature branch submit a pull request with the following guidelines:

+- Base your branch and the PR from the `develop` branch.
 - Add `[WIP]` tag to the pull request title.
 Example: `[WIP] Feature: Allow the dolphin to dance in the sky.`
 - Use the pull request template and fill the **What** section for now.